Tayomide/hci-production-problems/pp-03/readme.md

 * HCI Guideline One (URL): https://developer.apple.com/design/human-interface-guidelines/ios/bars/tab-bars/
 * Describe how you implemented that guideline in your sketch:
+  From the book "Designing for Touch", I learnt that although tab bars can be on the bottom in apps as shown in the link above, tab bars in websites should be at the top as the bottom of the browser already has buttons that could cause uncomfortable user experience if mashed together.
+  I made a header to act as the tab bar and placed it at the top.
+I also added a content to the header but since I was limited to login it was only a tab to the home page.

 * HCI Guideline Two (URL):
 * Describe how you implemented that guideline in your sketch: